-This annex is applicable when UICC (a type of Independent Security Element compliant with ETSI TS 102 221 [24] and ETSI TS 102 671 [23]) is involved in M2M service layer security, whether it only serves as a mean to pre-provision M2M Service layer material in M2M Devices/Gateways, or it is further used as Secured Environment in an M2M Device/Gateway.
+This annex is applicable when UICC (a type of Independent Secure Element compliant with ETSI TS 102 221 [24] and ETSI TS 102 671 [23]) is involved in M2M service layer security using Pre-Shared symmetric Keys, whether it only serves as a mean to pre-provision M2M Service layer material in M2M Devices/Gateways, or it is further used as Secured Environment in an M2M Device/Gateway.

-Specifically, the involvement of UICC in oneM2M security may include any of the following steps:
+Specifically, the involvement of UICC in one M2M security may include any of the following steps:

-- Pre-provisioning of initial credentials in M2M nodes by any of the following methods: - Simple pre-provisioning and administration of M2M Service material (initial credentials and other preprovisioned parameters), i.e. UICC-based M2M service provisioning; - Support for infrastructure assisted bootstrapping of the M2M symmetric credentials by derivation from symmetric Access Network credentials stored in the UICC, using GBA. - Derivation of a security association key directly derived from symmetric Access Network Credentials, using GBA.
+- Pre-provisioning of initial credentials in M2M nodes by any of the following methods: - Simple pre-provisioning and administration of M2M Service material (initial credentials and other pre-provisioned parameters), i.e. UICC-based M2M service provisioning; - Support for infrastructure assisted bootstrapping of the M2M symmetric credentials by derivation from symmetric Access Network credentials stored in the UICC, using GBA. - Derivation of a security association key directly derived from symmetric Access Network Credentials, using GBA.
 Note that this process can be supported by a Network Access Application on the UICC independently of the presence of the information structure specified in the present annex.